 In 2015, McGuire was listed as one of Scientific American’s Worldview 100, visionaries who continue to reshape biotechnology and the world.
 In 2014, McGuire was chosen to receive the Irish America Healthcare & Life Sciences 50 Award.
 In 2013, McGuire was listed as one of Forbes’ Top Life Sciences Investors, and he received The Boston Irish Business Award.
 In 2011, McGuire was listed in Forbes’ Midas 100 List of Top Tech Investors.
 He is also a recipient of the Massachusetts Society for Medical Research Award, and the Albert Einstein Award for Outstanding Achievement in the Life Sciences, awarded by Harvard and the City of Jerusalem.
 He was awarded an honorary doctorate degrees from Ohio Wesleyan University and Canisius College for his work in translational science.

-McGuire is emeritus Chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
+McGuire was formerly chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
 During his tenure as NVCA Chairman, McGuire testified before Congress for Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He is also Chairman of the Global Venture Capital Congress.
 In 2020, the NVCA presented Terry with The Outstanding Service Award, which recognizes the exceptional service of an NVCA director or member who has committed an extraordinary amount of time, resources, and dedication to association efforts that in turn benefits the entire venture community.

-McGuire chairs the board of the Thayer School of Engineering, Dartmouth College.
+McGuire was formerly chairman of the board of the Thayer School of Engineering, Dartmouth College.
 He sits on the boards of MIT’s The David H. Koch Institute for Integrative Cancer Research, The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS), and The Healthcare Initiative Advisory Board (HBS).
-McGuire also serves on the Board of Directors of Cyclerion Therapeutics.
+McGuire also serves on the Board of Directors of Cyclerion Therapeutics and Alector.